Helping Your School-age Child Cope With Pain After Surgery

 School-age children may be more verbal than infants and toddlers, but you still need to know symptoms of pain and how to help kids this age cope.

-How to know if your school-age child is in pain
+How to tell if your school-age child is in pain

 If your school-age child is in pain, he may show it by: